digital-asset/daml/docs/source/tools/auth-middleware/index.rst

 - `actAs:<Party Name>`
     Issue commands on behalf of the given party.
 - `applicationId:<Application Id>`
-    Restrict access to commands issued with the given application Id.
+    Restrict access to commands issued with the given application ID.

 See :ref:`Access Tokens and Claims <authorization-claims>` for further information on Daml ledger capabilities.